usnistgov/ARIAC/docs/automated_evaluation/automated_evaluation_overview.md

 10. After the container is built and running, open a web browser and navigate to `http://localhost:6080/`.
 This should show a VNC display for the container.

 11. To run a trial use the `run_trial.sh` script.
 The first argument is the team name which should also be the name of the container.
 The second argument is the name of the trial to be run.
+If no second argument is passed all trials in the folder will be run sequentially.
 For example to run the nist_competitor with  `kitting.yaml` trial you would run:

     `./run_trial.sh nist_competitor kitting`